Arvin-Mohammadi/Autonomous-Vehicle-2020/README.md

 ![CARLA 9.5](https://i.ibb.co/bdkMCbK/1245568.png)

-here's a little code i've written. all you have to do is run [spawn_vehicle](https://github.com/ArthasMenethil-A/Self-driving-car/blob/main/CARLA%20CODES/spawn_npc.py) to make a bunch of cars in CARLA and then run: [my code](https://github.com/ArthasMenethil-A/CARLA/blob/main/CARLA%20CODES/object_detection_dataset.py) run these commands on cmd
+this is the script i've coded for gathering dataset from carla. all you have to do is run this file [spawn_vehicle](https://github.com/ArthasMenethil-A/Self-driving-car/blob/main/CARLA%20CODES/spawn_npc.py) to make a bunch of cars in CARLA and then run: [my code](https://github.com/ArthasMenethil-A/CARLA/blob/main/CARLA%20CODES/object_detection_dataset.py) run these commands on cmd

     py -3.7 spawn_vehicle.py -n 160